Three reasons why miracles are rarely happening today

 The apostles did miracles, but the anointing was not transferable

-There is no Biblical text that indicates an apostolic succession or a “vicar of Christ.”
+Jesus gave the apostle the power to do miracles (Luke 9:1).
+No text says the power can be delegated (apostolic succession or vicar of Christ).
 The Holy Spirit actively worked with them in an era long gone.

 “God did extraordinary miracles through Paul so that even handkerchiefs and aprons that had touched him were taken to the sick, and their illnesses were cured, and the evil spirits left them.“